Tech start-ups looking to reward, retain and incentive key people can use a targeted share option scheme to achieve their goals.

 From a tax perspective, the company may be able to benefit from a corporation tax deduction that crystallises when options are exercised.

-A copy of the guide has been sent to your inbox!
+A copy of the checklist has been sent to your inbox!

 Under the EMI scheme, the cost to the employee of the shares when they vest is the same as the value of the shares when they were granted.
 Even if the company’s value (and the value of its shares) increases, employees will still be able to purchase their shares at the lower share price attributed to the shares when the options were granted.